 All the players in your squad have to be bought by auction.
 You have a set amount of cash at the start of the season on which you can spend on players.
 You will use this to bid on players.

-There will only be one auction for each premiership player.
+There will only be one auction for each premier league player.
 Only one team in your league can own each player.
 This is one of fundamental rules which makes Next Goal Wins different from other, standard fantasy football competitions.

 Bidding on players is quite simple even if it can be a little daunting at first.